satriafii/satriafii.my.id/content/post/first-knit-sock/index.md

 Yeah, I just frogged it and call it a day when it is just half way.

 Let's just wait for tomorrow.
 Hopefully I am not on my frogged era again.

+## 2025.02.22 Day 6 - Congratulations!!!!!!!

+Hahahahha I am referring to the Korean Band, Day6.
+They have song titled "Congratulation".
+This night, I finished my first sock!!!!!!!!!!!!!!

+I didn't take a photo of the finished project, but I have the urge to just write the feelings down here.
+So here I am!!!!

+I am really happy about the sock.
+I want to make another one with some leftover yarns that I have or just frogged some projects........

+HAHAHHAHA

+It is super vanilla sock, but I really love it!!!!

+Actually, I cannot wear this one because it is too small for me, so I really want to make a pair that I can actually wear.

+Maybe I should buy some yarn??????
+Hehehhehehehhehehehehhehehrhhehehrhrhrhhehehehehhehehehe

+Okay, I need to stop thinking about this knitting things because it is making me crazy right now :sob:

+I'll attach the pic tomorrow.